 Our Learning Spaces

 Our spaces are carefully thought out to provide the best possible environment for all children to learn, develop and thrive.
-Heavily influenced by calming natural elements and materials inside and out, each early learning school also includes the following features:
+Heavily influenced by calming natural elements and materials inside and out, our services also include some of the following features:

-Our community libraries are a free resource for our families, enabling them to borrow age-appropriate books to read at home to their children.
-We are passionate about increasing early literacy within our communities and we believe regular reading is a key factor in doing so.
-Our goal is to ensure every child within our services can enjoy and embrace the magic of books!
+Our community libraries are a free resource for our families, enabling them to borrow age-appropriate books to read at home.
+Children that are read to more often have improved language and listening skills, experience stronger emotional connections to their loved ones, and gain a lifelong love of reading.
+Our goal is to ensure every child within our services has the opportunity to enjoy and embrace the magic of books!

 The Keiki Kitchen